 How to prepare for a smoke sesh?

 First things first, you should know your tolerance level.
-If you’re not a savory cannabis user, don’t feel pressured by your friends and try not to go beyond your limits.
+If you’re not a savoury cannabis user, don’t feel pressured by your friends and try not to go beyond your limits.
 We all like meeting new stoners to extend the network of green friendships, but being surrounded by strangers when you feel your face is anxiety-ridden is not a smart option.
-Know your limits and you’ll always reach the sweet spot, without going too far.
+Know your limits, and you’ll always reach the sweet spot without going too far.

 Microdosing cannabis has become a popular trend among stoners.
-To cut the long story short, microdosing means taking minimal doses of cannabis in order to achieve a sharp focus, upbeat mood, and increased creativity without getting munchies, cottonmouth, bloodshot eyes, and any other effects associated with being high.
-In fact, microdosing doesn’t get you high; instead, it creates a unique vibe that can be described as “the buzz”.
-If you master the art of microdosing marijuana, not only will it keep you fresh and focused throughout the day, but it’s also the ultimate answer if somebody ever asks you, ‘How to get less high?’
+To cut a long story short, microdosing means taking minimal doses of cannabis to achieve a sharp focus, upbeat mood, and increased creativity without getting munchies, cottonmouth, bloodshot eyes, and any other associated effects with being high.
+In fact, microdosing doesn’t get you high; instead, it creates a unique vibe that can be described as “the buzz.”
+So, if you master the art of microdosing marijuana, not only will it keep you fresh and focused throughout the day, but it’s also the ultimate answer if somebody ever asks you, ‘How to get less high?’

 Be Careful with Edibles

-While smoking or vaping weed makes you high almost instantly, edibles take some time to kick in - that’s why they are so deceiving.
-I bet you’ve come across a plenty of memes regarding a couple of minutes before pot brownies start working, and a couple of minutes later.
-Funny as it may be, going overboard with edibles may raze you to the ground, and the anxiety or paranoia experienced afterwards is a far cry from what you would like to achieve with weed-infused goodies.
+While smoking or vaping weed instantly makes you high, edibles take some time to kick in – that’s why they are so deceiving.
+I bet you’ve come across plenty of memes regarding a couple of minutes before pot brownies start working and a couple of minutes later.
+But, funny as it may be, going overboard with edibles may raze you to the ground, and the anxiety or paranoia experienced afterwards is a far cry from what you would like to achieve with weed-infused goodies.

 Take it slow and try a standard dose of 5 to 10 mg of THC.
 Then, wait at least an hour before you increase the dosage.
 When you feel the dose isn’t what you expect, increase it and wait another hour until you reach the sweet spot.